kelseymh/G4CMP/README.md

 keywords/value sets may be included on a single line of the file if desired for readability.

+Dimensional parameters MUST be specified with the value in each entry.
+For keywords taking multiple values, a single unit may be specified after the group of values, e.g.,

+	triclinic 1.
+2. 3.
+Ang 30.
+50. 45. deg

+where "Ang" and "deg" are the appropriate length and angular dimensions.

 The lattice symmetry is specified by one of the seven crystal systems (or "amorphous") followed by the appropriate combination of lattice constant(s) and angle(s) needed to specify it uniquely.
 The reduced elasticity matrix,